HQ2013/Disaster-Response-Pipelines/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.

-Beyond the Anaconda distribution of Python, the following packages need to be installed for nltk:
+Beyond the Anaconda distribution of Python 3, the following packages need to be installed for nltk:
 * punkt
 * wordnet
 * averaged_perceptron_tagger